-A continuation of Music Theory II, this class will first present further elements of the harmonic vocabulary used in tonal music (including mode mixture, the Neapolitan chord, augmented sixth chords) then introduce students to techniques and approaches employed by composers in the twentieth century.
+A continuation of Music Theory II, this class will first explore further elements of chromatic harmony, before introducing students to a variety of 20th-century compositional techniques and approaches.
 Assignments will include analyses, directed composition exercises, and musicianship exercises (keyboard, sight singing, and dictation).